lyyiyi/dslab25/README.md

 We do the following

 1. Rotation (20 degrees increements)
+2. SAM features
+3. Tint patches
-2. Brightness
+4. Brightness
-3. Obscure
+5. Obscure
+6. Scale
+7. Translate

+This can quite some time, and be be pretty big (around 100GB (I think)).

 First go to `obj_detection/preproccessing/augment.ipynb` and run the Rotate (Images) cell.
-Then go to roboflow and annotate them manually, then put them in `obj_detection/preproccessing/stage_0/labels` and run the rest of the
+Then go to roboflow and annotate them manually, then put them in `obj_detection/preproccessing/stage_0/labels` and run the rest of the cells (You dont need to do it now because I already did it).

 ## Running YOLO

-run `obj_detection/dion/train_yolo.py`
+run all cells of `obj_detection/dino/yolo.ipynb`

 ## Running Dino

-### Create coco annotations
+run all cells of `obj_detection/dino/dino.ipynb`

+## Inference

-You need to create a `coco.json` for dino.
-Run all cells of `obj_detection/dino/coco.ipynb` first.
+run all cells of `obj_detection/dino/inference.ipynb`

-### Training

-Run this command (replace n with whatever how many gpus you have) `torchrun --nproc_per_node=n obj_detection/dino/train.py`

-### Testing model weights

-Note you need to model weights in `obj_detection/dino/final_model`.
-Run:
-`python3 obj_detection/dino/eval.py`

-### Installing SAM2

-apt update
-apt install -y python3-setuptools pip install --upgrade pip setuptools wheel pip install --no-build-isolation iopath
+## Qwen 2.5 VL (expenrimental)

+I was experimenting with Vision Language models but unfortunately it didnt perform so well.
+Might be because the model was small (7B).
+Might be interesting to check it out `obj_detection/dino/qwen.ipynb`

 # TODO: